What Are UTM Parameters? Learn How to Use & Track Them

 https://website.com/?utm_source=google&utm_medium=cpc&utm_campaign=photo_editing&utm_term=photo_editing_software

-Where to Use UTM Parameters
+Where To Use UTM Parameters

 Social Media Campaigns

-• Measure the ROI of a campaign.
+• Measure the effectiveness of social media ads.

 Email Marketing